jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 - Use the [coverage tab in Chrome dev tools](https://developers.google.com/web/updates/2017/04/devtools-release-notes#coverage) to find unused JavaScript and CSS.
 - Review libraries you use and look for smaller alternatives.
 [Bundlephobia](https://bundlephobia.com/scan-results?packages=moment@2.23.0,date-fns@1.30.1) is great for comparing npm artifacts.
 - Make sure to not import big libraries to just use a few small functions they offer.
-In fact, [you might not need](https://youmightnotneed.com/) certain libraries at all; modern JavaScript is quite capable.
+In fact, [you might not need](https://youmightnotneed.com/) certain libraries at all; modern JavaScript is quite capable, and [selective polyfilling easier than ever](https://polyfill.io/v2/docs/).
 - Updating dependencies might also reduce your bundle size (or quite the contrary -- be careful with that), sometimes indirectly - by avoiding duplicated transitive subdependencies in the project.